gentlethievesofwaterdeep/gentlethievesofwaterdeep.github.io/_pact/Article I - Name and Purpose.md

 ## 1.2.2 The Watch

-For any industry of Crime to exist, there must be a lawful order that opposes them.
-The Watch ensures a "demand" to meet our "supply".
-As such, they are to be treated as honored rivals.
+For any industry of crime to exist, there must be a lawful order that opposes them.
+The City Watch ensures a "demand" to meet our "supply".
+As such, they are to be treated as respected rivals.
 Any act that would render a member of the watch temporarily hindered is considered acceptable.
 Any act that would incur bodily harm, with a recovery time of greater than 2 days will be considered a minor infraction of the Pact.
-Any act that would cause permanent injury, loss of employment, or loss of life will be considered immediate grounds for a Tribunal to determine Forceful Termination from the pact.
-These protections extend to kin of the Watch.
+Any act that would cause loss of employment, permanent injury, or loss of life will be considered immediate grounds for determine forceful termination from the Pact.
+These protections extend to immediate kin of every member of the watch and the judiciary.

 ## 1.3 The Greater Good